oliora/clocks_test/README.md

 To test:
 * Prepare to be ready to change system clock in several seconds (open corresponding page of System Preferences or similar).
 * Run `./sleep_test`.
-* Change system time for one minute back or forward or back and forward or whatever you want to test.
+* Change system time for one minute back or forward or back then forward or whatever case you want to test.
 But do it quickly!
 * Wait until test execution finished.

 Output format: